TMC industry leadership conference: Tomorrow Tastes Mediterranean

 WHAT: The Torribera Mediterranean Center (TMC), a joint project of the University of Barcelona and The Culinary Institute of America, is hosting its first international industry leadership conference October 15-16 in Barcelona.
 Tomorrow Tastes Mediterranean aims to help the restaurant and foodservice industry better understand and transfer the healthful, sustainable, and cultural principles of the Mediterranean Diet into menus and products suited to the demands of 21st century consumers.
 Some of the world’s foremost scholars and chefs specialists of the Mediterranean region will provide the framework necessary to translate theory into practice and create foods that are healthy for people, planet, and profit.

-October 16, 9h-19h: presentations and panels, lunch and coffee breaks, at Edificio Histórico, University of Barcelona
+WHEN and WHERE October 15: experiential activities throughout Barcelona (see below for options) October 16, 8:30h-19h: presentations and panels, lunch and coffee breaks, at Edificio Histórico, University of Barcelona